 Along with its snap to grid feature, the schematic editor also supports snapping to available electrical connections.
-When an object being placed, such as a Bus, falls within a definable snap distance of a valid electrical connection, the cursor will jump to that electrical 'Hotspot' (shown as a blue cross).
+When an object that is being placed, such as a Bus, falls within a definable snap distance of a valid electrical connection, the cursor will jump to that electrical 'Hotspot' (shown as a red cross).

-The electrical snap point is indicated by a blue cross.
+The electrical snap point is indicated by a red cross.

-The graphical editing method allows a placed Bus object to be selected directly in the workspace and its size and/or shape graphically changed.
+The graphical editing method allows a placed Bus object to be selected directly in the design space and its size and/or shape graphically changed.

 When a Bus object is selected, the following editing handles are available:

 Selected Bus, ready for graphical editing.

 - Click and drag a non-handle point to reposition the entire Bus.
 When a Bus is not selected, click, hold and drag to reposition it.

 - Click and drag A to reposition the end points of the Bus.

 - Click and drag B to move a Bus vertex.
 The other vertices will remain anchored.